mattrei/aframe-mapbox-component/README.md

 Please [reach out](https://github.com/jesstelford) if you are interested in updating this component to the latest versions of aframe, merging the pending PRs, and resolving the list of issues ❤️

-# aframe-map
+# aframe-mapbox-component

 A 3D street map entity & component for [A-Frame](https://aframe.io).

-The `<a-map>` entity displays a plane textured with a rendered OpenStreetMap map.
+The `<a-mapbox>` entity displays a plane textured with a rendered OpenStreetMap map.

 ### Installation